We believe that asset allocation is the most important decision that an investor must make when creating a portfolio.

 Of course, it isn’t enough to simply find good quality businesses.
 It is critically important to pay reasonable prices for stocks.
 Ownership of the highest quality stock will result in poor performance if the purchase price is too high.
 Where the financial health of a stock is relatively easy to determine, figuring out the right price to pay is extremely difficult and requires substantial judgment.

 Bonds serve as the ballast in a portfolio.
-Our goal is to find the best relative value and risk-adjusted return.
+Our goal is to find the best relative value and after tax risk-adjusted return.

-While stocks can earn terrific returns but also suffer significant losses, bonds have historically provided more stable, albeit lower returns.
+While stocks can earn terrific returns, they can also suffer significant losses, while bonds have historically provided more stable, albeit lower returns.

 Although the concept is straightforward enough, many investors are uncomfortable investing in bonds because of the jargon, math, and the fact that bonds generally don’t trade on exchanges like stocks.

 Acropolis has substantial experience in the bond market.
-More than half the money we manage is invested in bonds.
+More than a third of the money we manage is invested in bonds.

 If you’re unsure of the bond market, you can rest assured that you’re in good hands.
 Three of our founders were previously bond traders, and we have two dedicated bond traders continually reviewing market conditions and identifying securities that they believe will offer the best risk-adjusted returns.